Chia-Network/chia-docs/docs/09keys/keys-and-signatures.md

 BLS public keys can be combined to form a new public key, which can be used to validate aggregate signatures.

-Each time the wallet generates a new address to receive funds, it makes a new bls private key.
+Each time the wallet generates a new address to receive funds, it creates a new bls private key.
 The farmer and pool only use the first key in the current codebase, but they can be updated to generate a new key every time a block is won, for additional privacy. pk stands for public key, and sk stands for private (secret) key.
 When it comes to getting paid, a chialisp program is created that uses one of the wallet BLS public keys, and this program, called a puzzle, is hashed to generate a puzzle hash.